UBC-MDS/DSCI-532_gr202_dashboard/CODE_OF_CONDUCT.md

 - publication of private communication without consent

 # Consequences of Unacceptable Behavior
 Participants who are asked to stop any inappropriate behavior are expected to comply immediately.
 This applies to all team meetings and communications, either online or in-person.
-If a participant engages in behavior that violates this code of conduct, the team may warn the offender and or investigate the Code of Conduct violation and impose appropriate sanctions.
+If a participant engages in behavior that violates this code of conduct, the team may warn the offender and/or investigate the Code of Conduct violation and impose appropriate sanctions.

 Attribution: